somunachima/shopping-run/README.md

 - [ ] Update schema so that users has many lists which has many items which has many bookmarks, and users has many bookmarks
 - [ ] Allow users to add their own profile photo on sign up if they are not using a Google Account
 - [ ] Add a description which toggles down when you click an item card
-- [ ] Add categories to the item's model so that the list can be filtered based on item type (e.g. Groceries, Clothes, Toiletries, Eletronics etc)
+- [ ] Add categories to the item's model so that the list can be filtered based on item type (e.g. Groceries, Clothes, Toiletries, Electronics etc)
 - [ ] Add a web scraper so that people can search and add items from the internet

 ### Known Issues